nextgis/docs_ngweb/source/admin_interface.rst

    Actions for the selected feature in the feature table

 There is another way to open Feature table.
 In the adminitrative interface navigate to a child resource group where resource types are marked and find a resource with a type Web Map.
-Open it by clicking on the "Display" icon (see :numref:`webmap_open_eng_pic`):
+Open it by clicking on the "Display" icon (see :numref:`webmap_open_from_group_pic`):

 .. figure:: _static/webmap_open_from_group_en.png
-   :name: webmap_open_eng_pic
+   :name: webmap_open_from_group_pic
    :align: center
    :width: 20cm